-Restriction of Tier 3 assets / Tier 3 eligible assets
+- Restriction of Tier 3 assets / Tier 3 eligible assets

-As of 2023, the group holds Tier 3 assets which sit on the balance sheet relating to deferred tax assets, with the majority having been introduced via Waard's acquisition of Conservatrix.
-According to Solvency II rules the maximum amount of Tier 3 capital that can be taken in own funds is restricted to 15% of SCR.
-Furthermore, the total amount of Eligible Tier 2 and Tier 3 capital is restricted to 50% of SCR.
+The Group holds Tier 3 assets which sit on the balance sheet relating to deferred tax assets, with the majority having been introduced via Waard's acquisition of Conservatrix in 2023.
+According to Solvency II rules the maximum amount of Tier 3 capital that can be taken in Own Funds is restricted to 15% of SCR.
+Furthermore, the total amount of Eligible Tier 3 capital is restricted to 50% of SCR.